feewet/lca-hub/README.md

 * Valid LCAs are posted publically on ipfs and made available through a website.

 # Future Considerations

+### Incentive Structure

+It's important how much of the bounty goes to the LCA submittor and how much goes to the validators.
+If the submitter gets paid too little, nobody will submit LCAs.
+If the validators get paid too little, nobody will validate.

 ### Dispute Process